saturneric/GpgFrontend-Manual/src/content/docs/guides/file-operations.md

 To change the output mode between ASCII and binary formats:

-1. Open Settings: Navigate to the [GnuPG Controller](/advanced/gnupg-controller/) settings within GpgFrontend by accessing the settings menu.
+1. Open Settings: Navigate to the General settings within GpgFrontend by accessing the settings menu.
 2. Locate Binary Mode Option: In the settings interface, under the "General" section, find the option labeled "Use Binary Mode for File Operations".